September 20 – October 2, 2019 Fly home October 2.

 - Includes the following:

-- 15 nights accommodations, (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and excellent modern hotel in Casablanca -2 nights)
+12 nights accommodations, (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and centrally-located, modern hotel in Casablanca – 2 nights)

-- All meals and non-alcoholic beverages–except 2 lunches* and 2 dinners, depending on cooking class participation.
+- All meals and non-alcoholic beverages–except 2 lunches* and a dinner on your own (*depending on cooking class participation)

-- All ground transportation by private van with excellent, professional driver
+- All ground transportation by private van with excellent, professional drive.

 - Bottled water in the van for road trips